grbruns/zoom-attendance-plotter/README.md

 ### Creating plots:

-1. After each class, download a meeting report and store it in directory for that zoom meeting.
+1. After class meets, download a meeting report on zoom.us and store it in the Zoom directory for that zoom meeting.
 Don't change the file name.

 1. Call the attendance.py with the zoom directory name, course name,date, and start/end times.
 For example: